 The beam path will be open during the alignment procedure.
 Use best laser safety practices, as recommended by your institution.
 Wear appropriately specified laser safety goggles to protect against accidental exposure to the powerful and invisible trapping laser.
-Know beam path at all times.
-Use the minimum necessary power.
-Remove reflective clothing items and jewelry.
-Keep reflective tools away from the bench while the laser is on.
+Know the beam path at all times, use the minimum necessary power, remove reflective clothing items and jewelry, and keep reflective tools away from the bench while the laser is on.

 Remove the beam expander, objective, and condenser lenses.
 This is a good opportunity to clean them.
 Also remove the dichroic mirrors and LED illuminator.
-Cover the illuminator port for to prevent the beam from accidentally escaping.
+Cover the illuminator port to prevent the beam from accidentally escaping.

 Adjust the fiber coupler to produce a collimated beam.
-Set up two alignment disks and adjust the fiber coupler and steering mirror to center the beam in the horizontal path.
+Place two alignment targets in the beam expander path.
+Adjust the fiber coupler and steering mirror to center the beam in the horizontal path.

 Ensure that the front surface of the horizontal dichroic mirror is centered in its mount and replace it in the cube.
 Use two mounted pinholes to measure the vertical path of the beam.
 Adjust the dichroic and right angle mirrors so that the beam passes through the center of both targets.